The Outer Limits (1963 TV series): Lawsuit on behalf of Harlan Ellison

 Harlan Ellison contended that inspiration for James Cameron's The Terminator (1984) came in part from Ellison's work on The Outer Limits.
 Orion Pictures conceded the influence, and Ellison was awarded money and an end-credits mention in The Terminator, stating the creators' wish of "acknowledgement to the works of Harlan Ellison."
 Cameron was against Orion's decision and was told that if he did not agree with the settlement, they would have Cameron pay for any damages if Orion lost Ellison's suit.
 Cameron replied that he "had no choice but to agree with the settlement.
 There was a gag order as well."

 Film adaptation projects

 Filmmaker Kevin Smith has stated that, before offering him the chance to write Superman Lives in 1996, Warner Bros. offered him two projects: a remake of The Architects of Fear and Beetlejuice Goes Hawaiian.
 In 2001, MGM made plans with Mark Victor and Michael Grais to produce a film adaptation of The Outer Limits.
 Development began a year later with Gerald Di Pego co-writing with his sons Justin and Zachary, and Rupert Wainwright directing.
 A new adaptation was developed in 2010, with Patrick Melton and Marcus Dunstan writing and Jonathan Shestack producing.

 On June 20, 2014, The Hollywood Reporter said Metro-Goldwyn-Mayer was developing a film version of The Outer Limits episode "Demon with a Glass Hand" written by Scott Derrickson and C. Robert Cargill, with Mark Victor producing.

+1990s revival

+The Outer Limits was revived in 1995, running for seven seasons on Showtime (1995-2001) and the Sci-Fi Channel (2001-2002).